Cannabis, CBD & THCA Glossary

-The hemp industry moves fast, and the language can get confusing.
-This Frisco Labs CBD glossary breaks down the most important hemp, CBD, THCA, cannabinoid, terpene, lab testing, extraction, flower, concentrate, edible, vape, shipping, compliance, and wholesale terms in plain English.
+The cannabis and hemp industries move fast, and the language can get confusing.
+This in-depth Frisco Labs glossary explains hemp, cannabis, CBD, THCA, bulk THCA flower, wholesale flower pounds, cannabinoids, terpenes, cultivation, lab testing, concentrates, edibles, vapes, shipping, compliance, and wholesale buying terms in plain English.

-Whether you are shopping for CBD tinctures, hemp flower, THCA products, concentrates, gummies, vapes, wholesale pounds, or lab-tested hemp products, this guide helps you understand what you are looking at before you buy.
+Whether you are comparing CBD tinctures, THCA flower, one-pound flower, smalls, shake, trim, Diamond Cut trim, concentrates, gummies, vapes, infused flower, wholesale pounds, or lab-tested hemp products, this guide helps you understand what you are looking at before you buy.

 Buyer Education